OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-MicroSD.md

 >The P1 in the name means partition #1 of the MicroSD card, if you have partitioned your MicroSD, they should show up as `SD-P1`, `SD-P2`, and so on.

-For more options on changing how your MicroSD card is mounted, refer to the [USB Storage](#changing-the-default-mount-point) article.

-// TODO: see wording change above - didn't like the "See such and such section"
-// TODO: update the #tag to start with usb-storage, otherwise it can get confusing down the road
+If you'd like to change where the MicroSD card is mounted, we've written a [guide](#usb-storage-changing-default-mount-point) covering how to do so for both MicroSD cards and USB drives.

 ### Safely Removing a MicroSD Card